Sophia Mendonça

-Sophia Silva de Mendonça (born February 6, 1997) is a Brazilian author.
+Sophia Silva de Mendonça (born February 6, 1997) is a Brazilian author and journalist.
 Considered one of the main voices on autism in women in Brazil, Sophia wrote the young adult chick lit novel Danielle, Asperger (2016), the journalistic book Neurodivergentes (2019) and hosts the channel Mundo Autista (Autistic World, 2015–present) on YouTube.
 In 2025, she returned to chick lit with The Influencer and The Critic, a romantic comedy.

 She is also active as an author of biographies, having written the book "Ikeda, um Século de Humanismo (Ikeda, a Century of Humanism, 2020), which chronicles the trajectory of Japanese Soka Gakkai Buddhist leader Daisaku Ikeda.
 In 2024, Mendonça created the series of reports Courtney Love e o Autismo (Courtney Love and Autism, 2024), which tells the life of singer and actress Courtney Love from the autism's point of view.

 Her critically acclaimed book Metamorfoses (Metamorphoses, 2023), the result of her research at the Federal University of Minas Gerais, addresses the experience of being autistic and trans and how this affects communication and sociability between individuals and groups.
 In 2023, she appeared on Max and Discovery reality series Transgender Twins.

-Career
+Early life and education

 Mendonça was diagnosed with asperger syndrome at the age of 11, which led her to having an interest in the process of socialization and how people communicate with each other.
 She has been a film critic since 2009.

 During her years in university studying for a degree in communication, she wrote a blog named Tudo Bem Ser Different (It's Okay To Be Different) and was the host on the University Center of Belo Horizonte weekly radio program Mundo Asperger.
-She also in her first year wrote her first book over the course of six months titled Outro Olhar – Reflexões de Um Autista (Another Look – Reflections of an Autistic).

-Outro Olhar recounts facts from the author's past and shows how mundane situations become complex due to her condition, in addition to being influenced by Buddhist philosophy.Elemara Duarte, from the Brazilian newspaper Hoje em Dia, noted that the author positions herself as a reporter who obtains information about herself, defining the work as sincere and engaging.
-In the words of psychiatrist Walter Camargos Jr, an autism specialist, Sophia skillfully and sensitively portrays the difficulties of the syndrome, discussing "sensations, emotions, thoughts, desires, realities, and the demands of the external world."

-Mendonça debuted in fiction with the young adult novel Danielle, Asperger (2016).
-The book explores topics such as the world of fame, youth depression, and autism in women, drawing inspiration from the romantic comedies of Sophie Kinsella and Meg Cabot.
-It tells the story of an autistic teenager and her encounter with her favorite actress, a character based on actress Lindsay Lohan.
-In his review of Danielle, Asperger, journalist Paulo Fortunato noted that the work offers a glimpse into the daily life of an autistic teenager, but can also be interpreted as a narrative about dreams, identity and the search for a place in the world.
+In 2022, Mendonça went on to receive a master's degree in communication, territorialities and vulnerabilities from the Federal University of Minas Gerais.
+In the next year, she began her doctorate in literature at the Federal University of Pelotas (UFPel).

+Career